sbabic/swupdate/doc/source/handlers.rst

 Shell script handler
 --------------------

-This handler allows to run a shell script thta is packed into the SWU.
+This handler allows to run a shell script that is packed into the SWU.
 Please note that running a shell script opens a set of different security issues.
 Shell scripts are supported due to their large acceptance, but you should prefer Lua Scripts.